jbiatek/BSGRulebook/rulebook.md

 Upon reaching this distance or more, deal 1 Loyalty card to every player who is not a Cylon Leader, including revealed Cylon players.
 Revealed Cylons must ignore any text that says to "immediately reveal this card".
 If the Cylon Leader is using Motive cards, deal 2 more Motive cards to them.

-When playing with the "You Are a Mutineer" card, if no one has revealed as the Mutineer after all the Sleeper Agent phase cards have been dealt, the current player chooses a human player to draw an extra Loyalty card from the Loyalty deck.
+When playing with the "You Are The Mutineer" card, if no one has revealed as the Mutineer after all the Sleeper Agent phase cards have been dealt, the current player chooses a human player to draw an extra Loyalty card from the Loyalty deck.
 In this case, if they subsequently reveal the Mutineer card, they do not replace it with another Loyalty card.

 #### Revealed Cylons during the Sleeper Agent phase

 If the Resurrection Ship is a hazardous location, revealed Cylon players should receive Loyalty cards, look at them, then immediately pass them on to *one* human player of their choice.
-They should not follow any text that says to "immediately reveal this card".
+They must not follow any text that says to "immediately reveal this card".
 The human player who receives these cards is the one who will reveal them.

 If the Resurrection Ship is not hazardous, revealed Cylons get their extra Loyalty card, but do not automatically pass them off, nor do they reveal them even if it says to "immediately reveal this card".
 Instead, they can choose to pass them off as an action in the Resurrection Ship when the game resumes.